 *To this day, I’ve never found a chicken green masala as good as the one from Khan’s (my favourite dish on the menu), except possibly at Ravi’s in Dubai.
 In fact, I never see the chicken green masala on menus in Amsterdam at all.
 Do you know of a restaurant that serves it?
 PLEASE TELL ME!

 Before getting into the full list, let me just clarify a couple of things.
-Firstly, I’ve never been to India; I am definitely no expert on Indian cuisine and my experiences are informed entirely by being British, which comes with its own problematic colonial implications.
+Firstly, I’ve never been to India or to Nepal; I am definitely no expert on Indian cuisine and my experiences are informed entirely by being British, which comes with its own problematic colonial implications.
 And secondly, this list is by no means exhaustive: I’ve taken recommendations from plenty of Indian expats along the way, but there are undoubtedly places I’ve missed.
 I’ll continue to update this article as and when I eat at new restaurants that I think should make the cut.
 If you have suggestions for me, do let me know!

-Best all-round Indian restaurant: The Indian Kitchen
+The Indian Kitchen

+The Indian Kitchen served me by far the best classic Indian food I’d experienced in Amsterdam, albeit it’s actually in the nearby suburb of Amstelveen.
+To start, we tried the Hara Bhara Paneer Tikka: a skewer of paneer cheese and vegetables, grilled in the tandoori oven and served with a mint and coriander dipping sauce.
+It sounds simple, but you could taste the tandoori grill in the cheese, while the sauce tasted every bit as fresh and green as it looks.
+Our second starter was Bharwan Shimla Mirch: a whole red pepper, stuffed with a spicy, potato-based filling and baked.
+The sauce it came with was sweet from tomato, but creamy and ever so slightly crunchy from nuts.
 For main courses, we chose the Murgh Makhni, which described itself as “proudly known as butter chicken worldwide”, and the Pindi Channa – a type of chickpea curry.
 But neither of those descriptions do the dishes justice at all.
 We’d been asked if we wanted the curries spicy, so naturally we said yes, and for once these genuinely were.
 Laced with small but potent green chillies, they blew our heads off but never to the detriment of the flavour.
 We cooled our mouths down with perfectly cooked rice and the lightest, crispiest garlic naan I’ve eaten this side of the channel.
+A veritable Indian feast.

-Guru – tucked down the Rijnstraat, Guru is a little off the beaten path from many parts of Amsterdam, but worth it once you get there.
+Tucked down the Rijnstraat, Guru is a little off the beaten path from many parts of Amsterdam, but worth it once you get there.
 The interior is welcoming and only a tad kitsch, and the service is friendly and attentive.
 Try the Papri Bites, which reminded me of a dish I tried at Dishoom in London: crispy potatoes, pomegranate seeds, herbs, yoghurt, you name it – cool yet spicy, fruity yet savoury.
 On the curry front, I can also vouch for the Fish Madras, which was beautifully textured and perfectly spiced.

-Best South Indian food in Amsterdam: The Madras Diaries
+Best South Indian restaurants in Amsterdam

 Close to Leidseplien but hidden up a flight of stairs, you’ll find The Madras Diaries.
 And although their menu does feature plenty of dishes the average European would recognise, it also includes others that were pretty new to me and very much worth a try.
 Right at the end of the menu, we found the Kothu Parotta dishes that I’d had recommended to me by an Instagram follower.
 We tried the chicken version, which was very hard to describe: flatbread is shredded and then mixed with small pieces of chicken, scrambled egg, lots of spices, and presumably some stock as the texture was wetter than this description would imply.
 It also came with a couple of sauces on the side to elevate the flavours even further.
 Extremely filling, but extremely good.
 Also interesting were the “Tiffin” dishes (light, tuckbox-style meals), of which we tried the Thattu Idly – essentially two rice cakes with various sauces in which to dip them.
 One was green and minty, another a classic dal, another creamy and coconut rich, and another bright and spicy.
 I loved the flavours of them all!

-Clearly Nepal is a completely different country, but being right on the northeast border of India I can see why some Indian restaurants serve Nepalese food too.
-My favourite of these (so far) is Surya on Ceintuurbaan, which is dark and atmospheric and probably good for a date night.
-Try the Momos – the Nepalese answer to steamed dumplings, in this case served with a spicy dip.
-But my favourite was, without a doubt, the Nepalese Gurkha curry – lighter than the other curries we tried, it was prepared using a different blend of herbs and spices that made a refreshing change from the classic North Indian cuisine.
+Located on Ceintuurbaan in de Pijp, Surya is dark and atmospheric and probably good for a date night.
+I liked Surya’s momo as well (to be fair, I love pretty much any dumpling) but my favourite was, without a doubt, the Nepali Gurkha curry.
+Lighter than the other curries we tried, it was prepared using a different blend of herbs and spices that made a refreshing change from the classic North Indian cuisine.